SEC charges Wells Fargo banker, 9 others with insider-trading

 Attempts to reach Femenia and Hegedus were unsuccessful, and the SEC said there is no known defence counsel at this time.

-The other defendants named in the SEC's civil complaint include friends of Femenia and Hegedus, as well as the father of one of Femenia's friends, who live in states ranging from California to Florida and South Carolina.
+The other various defendants charged include friends of Femenia and Hegedus who live in a variety of states, from California and Florida to South Carolina.

-Two companies with ties to Hegedus and his girlfriend were also named as defendants in the SEC's lawsuit.
+The SEC additionally charged two companies with ties to Hegedus and his girlfriend.

 The SEC said Femenia was able to profit from stock and options trades in companies that were being acquired, and that "at least one trader provided a portion of his profits to Femenia in exchange for the information," according to an SEC press release.